 Even though it can feel daunting to worry about these financial calculations at such a stressful time, don’t be afraid to call a few attorneys and speak with them directly about your situation and potential fees.
-They almost always offer a free initial consultation, where they will give you an idea of the type of process and fees you can expect.
+They almost always offer a initial consultation, where they will give you an idea of the type of process and fees you can expect.

 Children and Divorce in Missouri